Frequently Asked Questions

 The development of pain and discomfort is often the final determination that you’re dealing with plantar warts rather than a harmless callus.

-Most warts are skin growths caused by a strain of the human papillomavirus (HPV) that settles into the weight-bearing pads of your feet, which causes a wart
+Most warts are skin growths caused by a strain of the human papillomavirus (HPV) that settles into the weight-bearing pads of your feet, which causes a wart.

 People generally don’t want to live with the discomfort, pain, and limited mobility for any length of time.
 And warts can spread if not treated properly, so it’s best to come and see our doctor if you believe you have a plantar wart, regardless of pain level.